 KU Respiratory Care

 Respiratory therapists, also known as respiratory care practitioners, address breathing and other cardiopulmonary disorders.
-Working in exciting and dynamic environments, their services are integral in emergency rooms, clinics, sleep labs, hospitals, home care, research, leadership, management, and other areas of health care.
+Working in exciting and dynamic environments, these highly skilled professionals are integral in emergency rooms, clinics, sleep labs, hospitals, home care, research, leadership, management, and other areas of health care.

 This program prepares entry-level respiratory therapists for employment in health care.
 Most students enter this program after completion of their sophomore year of undergraduate study or after two years at a community college.
 With an advanced curriculum and located at an academic health center, students receive extensive experience in advanced respiratory therapy techniques.
 Learn more